ilios/user-guide/README.md

 ## Optimal Viewing

 If your primary user role and view is that of an editor and content creator, it may be optimal to use a high-resolution display monitor in order to facilitate this complex view.
 This, and all other views such as Learner views, and other non-content creation views, are usable at lower resolution, and can be viewed on smart phones and other handheld devices.
+See [Mobile Devices](https://iliosproject.gitbook.io/ilios-user-guide/dashboard/mobile-devices) for more information.

 ## Course Calendar